AllMightySauron/homebride-solaxcloud-api/README.md

   ]
 }
 ```
+**NOTE:** The `pollingFrequency` parameter is optional and defaults to 300 seconds, since Solax inverters update cloud data every 5 minutes.

-Configuration through the the use of Homebridge UI plugin is also available:
+Configuration through the the use of [Homebridge UI](https://github.com/oznu/homebridge-config-ui-x) plugin is also available and recommended:

 ![sample](images/homebridge-ui.png)